 Agents need to be deployed in the data center that has access to the on-prem service the data source will use.
 If you have multiple groups, remember to set the data source to use the correct group, i.e. the group that contains agents with access to the on-prem service.
 Tip: Agents can be part of multiple groups.

 For high-availability and load balancing, you can deploy multiple agents on the same network and put them all in the same agent group.
 This way, there is always an agent to pick up the task in the queue, and the workload can be divided between all agents.

-If you want to use just one agent you can do that, but you still need to put it into a group and set your plugin to use that group.
+If you want to use just one agent you can do that, but you still need to put it into a group and set your data source to use that group.

 Structuring your agent groups: